JChristensen/bbhTinyX4/ReadMe.md

 ## Introduction ##

 ATtiny Breadboard Helpers are the easiest way to breadboard Atmel ATtiny24/44/84 and ATtiny25/45/85 micrcontrollers!
-These small boards contains everything needed to run an ATtiny microcontroller, including:
+These small boards contain everything needed to run an ATtiny microcontroller, including:
 - ICSP header
 - Filter and bypass capacitors
 - Reset button with pullup resistor